Da Vinci - Documentation Templates and Rules

 EHRs will typically retrieve the list of supported payers for the app once per day and will use this information to determine whether to expose the ability to launch DTR for orders associated with coverages for that payer.

-Standardization of payer ids is still an open issue.
-Guidance on standardization of payer identity is expected to be provided in the CRD/DTR Supplemental Guide on HL7 Confluence.
+The standardization of payer ids is still considered an open issue.
+Guidance on standardization of payer identity is expected to be provided in the DTR Implementer Support page on the HL7 Confluence site.

 ToTop